 Age 41, Supporting Dementia

-Adopted her Mother full time.
-Christine's Mother collapsed with what should have been a stroke, but was saved by the grace of God.
-The event created an awareness of her increased dementia and need for full time supervision.
+Adopted my mother full time.
+She collapsed with what should have been a stroke, but was saved by the grace of God.
+The event created an awareness of my mother's increased dementia and need for full time supervision.

 Age 42, The Downsize

 Had a compromised Christmas.
-Christine and her two children had their first Christmas in a downsized tiny apartment.
-They had NO FIREPLACE to hang up their stockings or chimney for Santa's crawl down.
-She creatively thought of the story and concept of SANTA'S MAGICAL CHIMNEY.
-After being told "you're not a writer", Christine became a registered Author through the Library of Congress.
-She independently created the Santa's Magical Chimney business from A-Z in product development, design, manufacturing, logistics, etc. all in a scurry rush to share the magic with children all over the world!
-She quickly realized how many other homes might be left out of the sensible place to hang up their stockings and Christine felt deep compassion and immediate thrill to share her new tradition.
+My two children and I had our first Christmas in a downsized, tiny apartment.
+We had NO FIREPLACE to hang up our stockings or chimney for Santa's crawl down.
+I creatively thought of the story and concept of SANTA'S MAGICAL CHIMNEY.
+After being told "you're not a writer", I became a registered Author through the Library of Congress.
+I independently created the Santa's Magical Chimney business from A-Z in product development, design, manufacturing, logistics, etc. all in a scurry rush to share the magic with children all over the world!
+I quickly realized how many other homes might be left out of the sensible place to hang up their stockings and felt deep compassion and immediate thrill to share the new tradition.
+Every Holiday, I look forward to sharing my story of perseverance and providing Santa's Magical Chimney particularly to Military Families, and Underprivileged Schools Districts.

-I view my life as a symphony, which is masterfully orchestrated by my God- much greater than me.
+I view my life as a symphony, which is masterfully orchestrated by someone greater than me, and I simply remain an instrument.

 - Christine DerOhannesian